git-bug/git-bug/doc/model.md

 ## Entities support conflict resolution

-Now that we have all that, we can finally merge our entities without conflict and collaborate with other users.
-Let's start by getting rid of two simple scenario:
+Now that we have all that, we can finally merge our entities without conflict, and collaborate with other users.
+Let's start by getting rid of two simple scenarios:

 - if we simply pull updates, we move forward our local reference.
 We get an update of our graph that we read as usual.
 - if we push fast-forward updates, we move forward the remote reference and other users can update their reference as well.

-The tricky part happens when we have concurrent edition.
-If we pull updates while we have local changes (non-straightforward in git term), git-bug create the equivalent of a merge commit to merge both branches into a DAG.
+The tricky part happens when we have concurrent editions.
+If we pull updates while we have local changes (non-straightforward in git term), git-bug creates the equivalent of a merge commit to merge both branches into a DAG.
 This DAG has a single root containing the first operation, but can have branches that get merged back into a single head pointed by the reference.

 As we don't have a purely linear series of commits/`Operations`s, we need a deterministic ordering to always apply operations in the same order.

-git-bug apply the following algorithm:
+git-bug applies the following algorithm:

 1. load and read all the commits and the associated `OperationPack`s
 2. make sure that the Lamport clocks respect the DAG structure: a parent commit/`OperationPack` (that is, towards the head) cannot have a clock that is higher or equal than its direct child.
-If such a problem happen, the commit is refused/discarded.
+If such a problem happens, the commit is refused/discarded.
 3. individual `Operation`s are assembled together and ordered given the following priorities:
    1. the edition's lamport clock if not concurrent
    2. the lexicographic order of the `OperationPack`'s identifier

 Step 2 is providing and enforcing a constraint over the `Operation`'s logical clocks.
-What that means is that we inherit the implicit ordering given by the DAG.
+What that means, is that we inherit the implicit ordering given by the DAG.
 Later, logical clocks refine that ordering.
-This, coupled with signed commit has the nice property of limiting how this data model can be abused.
+This - coupled with signed commits - has the nice property of limiting how this data model can be abused.

 Here is an example of such an ordering: